Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Conclusion

 \section{Conclusion}

-There is increasing interest in computational linguistics in how language models can handle what has been variously called the ``long tail'' of language \citep{prange-etal-2021-supertagging}, ``extremely rare constructions'' \citep{potts2023pipps}, ``exceptions to syntactic rules'' \citep{leong-linzen-2023-language}, ``rare linguistic phenomena'' \citep{weissweiler2024hybrid}, \textit{inter alia}.
-Studies of such phenomena are important first because LLMs (and LMs and statistical models in general) are known to be extremely sensitive to frequency and to perform far better in data-rich environments and, second, because the human ability to generalize to rare phenomena is central to knowledge of language.
+\textit{Theoretically}, there is, for good reason, considerable interest in how language models can handle what has been variously called the ``long tail'' of language \citep{prange-etal-2021-supertagging}, ``extremely rare constructions'' \citep{potts2023pipps}, ``exceptions to syntactic rules'' \citep{leong-linzen-2023-language}, ``rare linguistic phenomena'' \citep{weissweiler2024hybrid}, \textit{inter alia}.
+Studies of such phenomena are important first because LMs (and statistical models in general) are sensitive to frequency and often perform far better in data-rich environments and, second, because the human ability to generalize to rare phenomena is central to linguistics.

-We found that LMs trained on a human-scale of data can learn a rare construction like the \aann{}.
-We found that this learning occurs even without veridical instances of the \aann{} construction in the training data, and that it is mediated by occurrences of other related constructions in training.
-As such, these results join a growing body of work showing the ability of LLMs to learn constructions \citep{tayyar-madabushi-etal-2020-cxgbert,tseng-etal-2022-cxlm, li-etal-2022-neural, veenboer-bloem-2023-using}.
+\textit{Empirically}, we found that LMs trained on modest amounts of data can learn a rare construction like the \aann{}.
+We found that this learning occurs even without veridical instances of the construction in the training data, and that it is mediated by occurrences of other related constructions in training.
+As such, these results join a body of work showing the ability of LLMs to learn rare phenomena \citep{tayyar-madabushi-etal-2020-cxgbert,tseng-etal-2022-cxlm, li-etal-2022-neural, veenboer-bloem-2023-using} and to generalize from limited data in meaningful ways.

+\textit{Methodologically}, this work leave us optimistic that ``controlled rearing'' of LMs is a fecund method for understanding models, as well as for gleaning insight into human language more generally.